-The table below sets forth certain information regarding the following equity compensation plans as of December 31, 2008: the 1992 ICE Plan, the 2007 ICE Plan, the MPI Plan and the Mine Performance Bonus Plan, which we refer to as the Mine Plan, the VNQDC Plan and the Directors' Plan.
+The table below sets forth certain information regarding the following equity compensation plans as of December 31, 2008: the 1992 ICE Plan, the 2007 ICE Plan, the MPI Plan, the EMPI Plan and the Mine Performance Bonus Plan, which we refer to as the Mine Plan, the VNQDC Plan and the Directors' Plan.
 Only the 1992 ICE Plan, the 2007 ICE Plan, the Directors' Plan and the EMPI Plan have been approved by shareholders.

-Number of Number of securities remaining available for future issuance

-securities to Weighted- under

-be average equity

-issued upon exercise compensation

-exercise of price of plans

-outstanding outstanding (excluding

-options, options, securities

-warrants warrants reflected in

-Plan category and rights and rights column(a))

-(a) (b) (c)

-Equity compensation plans approved by security holders 684,405(1) \$ 5.42 5,814,735(2)

-Equity compensation plans not approved by security holders 0 N/A (3)
+Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted- average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column(a)) (a) (b) (c) Equity compensation plans approved by security holders 684,405(1) \$5.42 5,814,735(2) Equity compensation plans not approved by security holders 0 N/A (3)